nushell/nushell.github.io/blog/2023-12-07-logo-contest.md

 The results and the _winners_ will be announced shortly in March 2024.

 ::: tip Note
-details on the vote will be given in time, but will likely happen either on Discord and / or with a _Google Form_
+details on the vote will be given in due time, but will likely happen either on Discord and/or with a _Google Form_
 :::

 With all this in mind, we are very excited to find the official look of